[Edge] Unlock IKEA BILRESA scroll wheel and dual button

 BILRESA scroll wheel added perks

-• :wheel: Full support for the wheel with Swipe left and Swipe right actions.
+• :wheel: Full support for the wheel with Swipe left and Swipe right actions, Control devices by rotating and pressing and rotating actions plus sensitivity and direction adjustment.

-• Multiple scrolling modes: trigger L/R multiple times while scrolling (useful for dimmer or colour steps) or single trigger when scrolling ends (useful for toggling).
+• Swipe Left / Righ behaviour: trigger L/R multiple times while scrolling (useful for dimmer or colour steps) or single trigger when scrolling ends (useful for toggling).

 • Scrolled sectors routine condition to trigger scenes depending on the amount scrolled.
 I recommend using the default values of sectors of size 33% for an easy way to toggle up to 6 scenes with a single gesture.

-• Advanced stepping feature using Rules API to mimic the native behaviour and step the dimmer level proportionally to the scroll.
+• Control devices by rotating using the app or Rules API to mimic the native behaviour and step the dimmer level proportionally to the scroll.
 Read more about dimming in this comment.

 • :repeat_button: Auto-repeat Held emulation.